 - If other funding sources are available to meet the consumer’s need.

 - Length of time the consumer has been waiting.

 Every consumer enrolled with Alliance is evaluated to determine their ability to pay for state-funded services.
 The combination of a consumer’s adjusted gross income and the number of dependents will show if they have the ability to pay.
-Alliance’s established rates will apply when determining the amount the consumer might potentially pay for state services.
-If a consumer’s income exceeds the amount allowed for the sliding fee schedule, the individual will be required to pay 100% of the cost for the state-funded services provided to him or her.
+A consumer meets financial eligibility if the consumer’s household income is at or below 300% of the federal poverty level and they have no assets or third-party funding or insurance available to pay for services.
+If a consumer’s income exceeds this amount, the individual will be required to pay 100% of the cost for the state-funded services provided to him or her.